JustAnyones/Plugin-creator-website/docs/docs/attribute-types/base.md

 However, there are [cases](../draft-types/decoration.md#draw_water_ground) where it can create ambiguities due to an attribute accepting different types of values.
 Therefore, you are recommended to not rely on TheoTown's JSON parser to always treat your string type values as some other type.

-TheoTown also silently ignores attributes (keys) that a specific draft doesn't support.
+TheoTown's JSON parser also silently ignores attributes (keys) that a specific draft doesn't support.

 ## Boolean